Renewing our promise to child and maternal survival and development

 We support training of health workers, such as midwives, to improve practical skills and key knowledge of good practices that can be shared within the communities where they work.

-We support initiatives that help families obtain better information and greater understanding of ways in which they can improve their own health - such as guidance on exclusive breastfeeding, good nutrition for mothers and children, the health benefits of handwashing and the importance of full vaccinations for children.
+We support initiatives that help families obtain better information and greater understanding of ways in which they can improve their own health - such as guidance on exclusive breastfeeding, good nutrition for mothers and children, the health benefits of hand washing and the importance of full vaccinations for children.

-UNICEF also campaigns to ensure that Indonesian regulations and legislation is in line with international standards, so that every Indonesian child can benefit from the best possible quality of health care, regardless of where they live, or their economic status.
+UNICEF also campaigns to ensure that Indonesian regulations and legislation are in line with international standards, so that every Indonesian child can benefit from the best possible quality of health care, regardless of where they live, or their economic status.

 Renew your promise to children